engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

     * Set the Database Stack to PostgreSQL 9.
       If this option is not available, see [Troubleshooting][6].

-    * Add the pg gem to your Gemfile for Rails 3 (or via the dashboard for Rails 2).
+    * Add the pg gem to your Gemfile for Rails 3 (or via the Dashboard for Rails 2).

       <pre>
 source "http://rubygems.org"